wnltristate@gmail.com +1 606-254-6768

 Yes, I do.
 I took the board certification exam for obesity medicine.
 I’m not just dabbling in the latest thing.
 I am on a mission to improve your health.
 There has been an explosion of research regarding obesity as a disease.
 In addition, several new medications have been developed and new uses of older medications means there is bound to be something you haven’t tried.

 • Your complete medical history including all medications and over the counter supplements.
 The website will have forms to download and complete prior to your appointment.
 Basic labs such as lipid panel, metabolic profile and hemoglobin A1c will be necessary.
-If you’ve had them in the past six months, you may bring in copies.
+If you’ve had them in the past six months you may bring in copies.
 KDMC offers a panel for $30.
-There is a link on my website for details on where it can be drawn.
+Check their website for details on where it can be drawn.

 • Yes, most definitely.
-They have been game changers for many people.
-The compounded generics available are semaglutide (Ozempic) and tirzepatide (Mounjaro).
+It has been a game changer for many people.

 • Not ethically.
 There are set guidelines based on health parameters for prescribing various medications.

-• No. Liraglutide (saxenda) and Tirzepatide (Mounjaro, Zepbound ) are also injectable.
-Liraglutide is daily and Tirzepatide is only recently available and is more expensive than semaglutide, so semaglutide is usually the preferred choice.
+• No. Liraglutide (saxenda) and Tirzepitide (Mounjaro) are also injectable.
+Liraglutide is daily and Tirzepitide is only recently available and is more expensive than semaglutide, so semaglutide is usually the preferred choice.

 • Side effects depend on the medication prescribed.
 For semaglutide, the most common side effects are nausea, burping, diarrhea, constipation, and fatigue.
 Pancreatitis and gallstones are not common but possible, especially with a family history, although neither of these is a contraindication to the use of semaglutide.

-• Maybe not to lose the weight at first, but you will likely have to increase your activity in order to keep the weight off.
+• Maybe not to lose the weight at first but you will likely have to increase your activity in order to keep the weight off.
 Resistance training will be most important for preventing muscle loss, which is true for EVERYONE who loses weight.
 Research indicates all weight loss is typically 75% fat and 25% muscle loss unless you are doing something to actively prevent muscle loss.
 We will talk about this in detail.
 It becomes easier, even enjoyable, once some of the weight is off.
-Everyone can do something more today than they did yesterday, even if it’s just taking ten more steps or pulling a resistance band five times.

 • Very good question that we don’t have an answer to yet because the use for weight loss is so new.
 The thing is, if you lose the weight and are able to be off blood pressure and diabetes medicine, would it be a fair trade off to still take this one to keep the weight off?
 Most people who are candidates for this medication have at least 30 pounds to lose and MOST people have more than that to lose.
 Fifty pounds may well take six months to a year to lose safely.